osedes/osed/README.md

 Standard description of entities and inter-entity relations defined for a system

-# Description
+# About

-This document attempts to standardize machine-readable description of nouns (entities) and, relations among nouns; applicable to business logic of a system.
+This document attempts to standardize machine-readable description of nouns (entities) and, relations among nouns - applicable to function of a system - while maintaining high degree of human-readability.
 The rules specified in this document collectively form the standard.

 One obvious use case is the abstraction of database schema definitions.
 Single OSED document can be used to generate schema definitions for multiple database management systems (DBMS) using OSED-compliant parsers.
-OSED can also be used to document business level nouns without defining workflows.
+This can be useful for switching to different DBMS during initial development phase.
+Extra handling may be required to attain complete inter-operability.
+OSED can also be used to document nouns - with specific semantics within a system - without defining workflows.

-It's helpful to draft OSED documents prior to any implementation of business logic.
-OSED documents should be versioned and tracked using version control system.
+It can be helpful to draft OSED documents, prior to implementation of system function.
+OSED documents should be versioned and tracked using version control.
 Solutions Architects, Business or Technical Analysts or any individual involved in translating business requirement into system design may choose to draft an OSED document.

 ###### Version 0.1.0